General Business Terms and Conditions Gletscherbahnen Kaprun AG

 VI.
 Liability

-Liability for damage is limited to cases of intent and gross negligence.
-Claims for compensation in cases of a slight degree of negligence shall be excluded.
-Claims with regard to compensation for damages shall be submitted to the cable car and lift operator responsible for the damage.
+Liability for damages is limited to cases of intent or gross negligence.
+Claims for damages based on slight negligence are excluded.
+The customer must assert any damages claims against the cableway and lift company responsible for the damage in each case.

 IX.
 Misuse

-Protecting customer data is of paramount importance to the cable car and lift operators.
-Customer data shall be exclusively processed on the basis of statutory provisions, especially but not limited to the General Data Protection Regulation (GDPR) and the Austrian Data Protection Act (DSG).
-Reference is made to the privacy policies of the participating cable car and lift operators.
+Protecting our customers’ personal data is of particular importance to the cableway and lift companies.
+The companies therefore process customer data exclusively on the basis of statutory provisions (in particular the GDPR and the Austrian Data Protection Act (DSG)).
+Please refer to the privacy policies of the participating cableway and lift companies.

-Austrian substantive law shall apply to the exclusion of the United Nations Convention on Contracts for the International Sale of Goods (CISG) and the reference norms of International Private Law.
+The parties agree that Austrian substantive law applies, excluding the UN Convention on Contracts for the International Sale of Goods (CISG) and excluding the conflict-of-law rules of private international law.

 General Terms and Conditions „SuperSkiCard"